toggledbits/Vera-PollRepair/README.md

 ## Special Configuration

 If you have a device that you do not want PollRepair to manage, you can mark it by creating a state variable called `tb_verapollonly` in service `urn:micasaverde-com:serviceId:ZWaveDevice1` and setting it to 1 (or non-zero integer).
-This is easily done in the device's control panel, on the *Advanced > New Service" tab.
+This is easily done in the device's control panel, on the *Advanced > New Service* tab.
 Setting it to 0 will again allow PollRepair to manage the device.
 Whenever you create or change this value, if PollRepair is enabled, you should disable it and then re-enable it.
 Luup reload is not necessary.

-PollRepair logs its activity in level 4 of the LuaUPnP log file.
-If you normally have this disabled, you will not see PollRepair's messages.

 ## Other Things

 * PollRepair does *not* honor Vera's polling process settings in the *Settings > Z-Wave Settings* tab of the UI (UI7).
 Changing these settings does not affect PollRepair's behavior in any way.
 * The minimum polling interval is 60 seconds.
 PollRepair will not poll a device more frequently than this.
+* PollRepair logs its activity in level 4 of the LuaUPnP log file.
+If you normally have this level (job logging) disabled, you will not see PollRepair's messages.
 * While PollRepair is operating, **you may still see Vera/Luup's messages about the polling list being full** ("poll list full, deleting old one").
 This is normal (it's the side-effect of the third bug mentioned in "Why PollRepair?" above) and can be safely ignored.
 You'll see other messages to let you know that PollRepair is working, and of course, you'll be able to observe its effect on device states.
 Here's a snippet of what your logs will typically show:

 ```